 I joined Ógra in 2009 and haven’t looked back since the friends and contacts you make are amazing!

 There isn’t a county in Ireland where you don’t have someone to call on.
-Its my job to promote the Irish Language and Culture within Ógra and Fianna Fáil so if you want to have a ‘comhrá’ and use your ‘cúpla focail’ I am your woman.
-You can contact me at anytime, by email.
+It’s my job to promote the Irish Language and Culture within Ógra and Fianna Fáil so if you want to have a ‘comhrá’ and use your ‘cúpla focail’ I am your woman.
+You can contact me by email at anytime.
 Go n-éirí libh!

 Tom’s my name.
 I’m a student teacher from Ballinasloe.
 I previously served as the Connacht-Ulster Organiser for Ógra.
 During my Arts undergrad in NUIG I served three terms as the Cathaoirleach of Cumann de Barra.
 When I’m not studying I’m farming or enjoying some great hurling.

 Being policy director means you’re responsible for working with members to develop policies important to them.
 But you are also responsible for promoting the policies within the party and the wider community and defending them when scrutinised.
 I also meet with Parliamentary Party members and bring relevant youth issues to their attention.